-In part 1 and part 2 of this blog series, I've gone through the current state of Master Data Management and highlighted 3 main reasons as to why MDM initiatives has historical record of failure, discussed the first reason about MDM's solutions tendency to promote the idea of a "single view", and how in reality there is almost never a "single view" that's applicable to all use-cases.
-In this part of the series, I'll cover the 2nd reason of that list which is about organisations tendency to treat data as their first class citizen, and neglecting the bigger picture of what needs to be achieved.
+In part 1 of this series, I've reviewed through the current state of Master Data Management and highlighted three main reasons as to why MDM initiatives have a historical record of failure, discussed the first reason about the tendency for MDM solutions to promote the idea of a "single view", and how in reality there is almost never a single view that's applicable to all use cases.
+In part 2, I'll cover the tendency for organisations to treat data as a first class citizen, thereby neglecting the bigger picture of what needs to be achieved.

 Data isn't a first-class citizen

-Data management isn't free: storage, data quality management, integration, etc. aren't free.
+Data management isn't free: data storage, quality management, and integration are all expensive.
 Even “open-source” isn't really free.
-From data storage to data quality management, and integration, proper data management is essential to ensure that your organization is making the most of its data.
+Proper data management is essential to ensure that your organisation is making the most of its data.
 Despite the fact that open-source options may be available, the true cost of implementation, maintenance and scalability should be taken into account.
 Starting an MDM project with the sole purpose of achieving a "single view" may seem like a good idea, but without clear business goals and outcomes in mind, you'll be left with a hefty bill and little to show for it.
-Instead, make sure to put those business goals and outcomes at the forefront of your data management efforts, treating them as first-class citizens, this will ensure that your project stays on track and delivers real value to your organization.
+Instead, make sure to put those business goals and outcomes at the forefront of your data management efforts, treating them as first-class citizens, this will ensure that your project stays on track and delivers real value to your organisation.

 Understand your strategy, organisational impact and data landscape before selecting your drill